Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

-\textbf{Pon split.} Both OMA-GT and OMA apply the pon split~\cite{roddick2020predicting} of the nuScenes dataset~\cite{nuscenes2019}, ensuring that there is no leakage between the training and validation datasets.
-For consistent lane prediction segmentation with OMA, we re-trained MapTRv2~\cite{maptrv2} using the nuScenes dataset with the pon split.
-However, this resulted in a significant drop in the quality of the centerline network prediction by MapTRv2 when using the pon split, which adversely affects OMA's current metrics.
-Drawing inspiration from the private protocol in MOT17/MOT20~\cite{dendorfer2021motchallenge}, we suggest that future research evaluates the OMA dataset with an enhanced centerline prediction network, without relying on MapTRv2 as a baseline.
+Both Train, val and test set apply the pon split~\cite{roddick2020predicting} of the nuScenes dataset~\cite{nuscenes2019}, ensuring that there is no leakage between the training and validation datasets.
+For consistent lane prediction segmentation with OMA test set, we re-trained MapTRv2~\cite{maptrv2} using the nuScenes dataset with the pon split.
+Drawing inspiration from the private protocol in MOT17/MOT20~\cite{dendorfer2021motchallenge}, we suggest that future research evaluates the test set with an enhanced centerline prediction network, without relying on MapTRv2 as a baseline.
+Furthermore, we will establish an open evaluation protocol allowing submissions to include their own OP maps, thereby reducing reliance on a single model.